-NetSuite is the world's most deployed cloud-based ERP system with more than 40,000 global organisations, many of them Fortune 100 companies.
+NetSuite is the world's most deployed cloud-based ERP system with more than 19,000 customers, many of them Fortune 100 companies.
 With support for over 190 currencies, over 24 languages, customer deployments in over 198 countries and territories, tax calculation and reporting in over 100 countries, supporting over 90 payment formats, NetSuite OneWorld accelerates financial processes with multi-currency consolidation and real-time roll-up across accounts receivable, accounts payable, payroll, inventory, billing, invoicing and order fulfilment, from local in country operations to the regional offices to global headquarters.

 Here at NetSuite, we have a strong track record of providing flexible, reliable global ERP systems.
 Take a look at our cloud-based global ERP, called OneWorld, to see how we help businesses everywhere make a smooth transition.